wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 FAILED (failures=2)
 ```

-So another assumption about our api was not correct.
-Our api cannot handle arbitrarily long names.
+So another assumption about our API was not correct.
+Our API cannot handle arbitrarily long names.
 Again we add a test
 to cover this example and refine the original test:

 ```python